it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Injection_Prevention_Requirements.md

 ### Use Parameterized Inputs

-Input to a interpreter (e.g. a SQL Engine) should be passed using parameterized input, such as a bind variable, or parameter into a stored procedure.
-The interpreter must also provide injection prevention.
+Input to an interpreter (e.g. an SQL Engine) should be passed using parameterized input, such as a bind variable.
+If Dynamic SQL is constructed within stored procedures, the procedural database code must also use bind variables.
 For example `dbms_sql` (Oracle), `EXECUTE IMMEDIATE` (Oracle) and `execute sp_executesql` (SQL Server) allow dynamic SQL to be constructed from within stored procedures or triggers.

 Applies to: Interpreted inputs